rubenwardy/NodeBoxEditor/docs/developers.md

 **Install Dependencies**

+I recommend that you use the **misc/install_irrlicht.sh** script to install Irrlicht, as some features in NBE require Irrlicht 1.8 or later, which is not in apt-get

+Alternative method (Installs Irrlicht 1.7.2):

     # download source and go to the root folder
     $ sudo apt-get install build-essential libirrlicht-dev cmake libpng12-dev libbz2-dev libjpeg8-dev libgl1-mesa-dev